 Corporate income tax is actively addressed by international institutions and local governments and the taxation of large multinational companies receives continued media attention.
+The Company is also subject to periodic tax audits in various geographies.

-In December 2017, the European Commission opened a formal investigation, with their Opening Decision published on 6 April 2018, to examine whether decisions by the tax authorities in The Netherlands with regard to the corporate income tax paid by one of our subsidiaries, Inter IKEA Systems B.V., comply with European Union rules on state aid.
+In December 2017, the European Commission opened a formal investigation, with their Opening Decision published on 6 April 2018 which was complemented by their Decision published on 10 July 2020, to examine whether decisions by the tax authorities in The Netherlands with regard to the corporate income tax paid by one of our subsidiaries, Inter IKEA Systems B.V., comply with European Union rules on state aid.
 The Company co-operates and responds to questions which the European Commission has in relation to this investigation.
 At this moment, although management considers the risk of a cash out flow unlikely, it is not possible to assess a financial impact, if any, of the outcome of this EC investigation.
-The aforementioned outcome is not expected to have a material adverse impact on financial position of The Company.
+The aforementioned outcome is not expected to have a material adverse impact on the financial position of The Company.